 On our arrival back at our little campsite I noticed that the family with the three-legged barking dog had been replaced with a family with two-legged brat kids.
 Never mind we're off tomorrow.

 This evenings offerings from The Chef was a 'Ginsters' Cornish pasty with a salad.
 Very nice it was to.

 There was a recent programme on TV, I think it was Greg Wallis showing us what went on in various factories and how they produced their products.
 On this particular week they showed us how they made a Ginsters Cornish pasty.
 Obviously the amount of each ingredient was huge, but thankfully the programme was recorded and after playing it back carefully and using a calculator to reduce the quantities down to enough to make four, I went ahead and made some.
 I have to say they were pleasant enough, but frankly not worth the grief - going to the shop and buying them is far easier.

 I'm almost afraid to turn the TV on this evening in case we are faced with another totally pixelated screen.
 Never mind, we have a selection of DVD's onboard should the need arise.

 Thankfully after much searching and hair-pulling I found my lost face mask.
-It was trapped in the door of the electric oven we used yesterday.
+It was trapped in the drop down door of the electric oven which we used yesterday.
 What the hell it was doing in there I've no idea.